julianeugarten/catching_feelings/README.md

   - the Jupyter notebook used to analyze the annotations and calculate inter-annotator agreement.
   - Two confusion matrices visualizing the confusion for aspects and sentiments between the two annotators.
 A zipped annotations file from Inception, which you need to replicate this notebook, is available [on Google Drive](https://drive.google.com/file/d/1KBzhly5fSLNOvyPsUbeC4DX2Z1D27Vse/view?usp=sharing).
   - The annotations of aspects and evaluations in two csv files.
-  - Results from the three models for aspect extraction: RoBERTa-base, Twitter-RoBERTa and NuNER
+  - Results from the three models for aspect extraction: RoBERTa-base, Twitter-RoBERTa and NuNER.